Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - pressing iron

-- Print the sewing needle chart template on fabric as indicated in this tutorial.
+- Print the sewing needle chart template onto fabric as indicated in this tutorial.
+This is my personal method but feel free to use your own favorite way of printing on fabric.

 - Cut both the front and back fabric to size, leaving about 1″ allowance on all edges.